Particl-Community/academy/in-depth/indepth_staking.rst

 They are ideal if you hold a small number of PART coins or don't want to manage an external staking node yourself.

-For a complete list of available staking pools on the Particl network, visit Particl Academy's `staking guide <https://particl.wiki/learn/staking/pools/>`_.
+For a complete list of available staking pools on the Particl network, visit Particl Academy's :doc:`Staking Rewards <../guides/guide_mp_general_enable_staking>` guide.

 .. tip::
    Instead of an external staking node, you can also use a staking pool to enable mobile and hardware staking.